red-rj/sessions/README.md

 ## How to use
 ### Arguments
-It's as simple as creating an instance and using it like a conteiner.
+It's as simple as creating an instance and using it like a container.

 ```cpp
 #include "red/session.hpp"